Where to Buy Face Masks Right Now

 Fun patterns (like this boho one) abound among Look Human's selection of cotton face masks.
 Use promo code SPRING30 to take 30% off your purchase, and expect five or six days for printing and sewing before shipping.

 In addition to sewing white face masks for healthcare workers and clinics, the LA-based brand is churning out colorful and printed versions for customers.
-These leopard-print masks have a molded design, elastic ear straps and a double layer of interfacing non-woven fabric that acts like a filter.
 Michael Stars says they will be adding new styles and colors each week.
+Right now you can save 25% sitewide using code FAMILY at checkout.

-These reversible patterned masks, which feature a filter pocket and elastic ear loops, are ready to ship in one to two days.
+This Etsy shop makes reversible patterned masks with a filter pocket and elastic ear loops -- and they're ready to ship.
 They come with a DIY paper filter as well as instructions for DIY replacement filters.
 If you buy three or more, you'll automatically receive 15% off your order.

-Global fast fashion retailer SHEIN is selling a variety of affordable face masks for women, men and kids.
-The company will be donating 100,000 masks to US hospitals in need -- it's already donated more than 500,000 surgical and anti-projection masks to hospitals and delivery services across Germany, the UK, France and Spain.

 Los Angeles Apparel's 100% cotton masks feature an adjustable wire around the nose so you can fit it more snugly to the contours of your face.
 The brand says it is working with hospitals, FEMA and other government agencies to manufacture and distribute hundreds of thousands of PPE.